STRAVA, INC.: Strava to Acquire Runna, A Leading Running Training App

 Runna, one of the world's top-rated running coaching apps on iOS and Android, was founded in 2021 by running enthusiasts Dom Maskell and Ben Parker.
 Officially launching in March 2022, the subscription-based app helped millions of runners complete their first race.
 Now available in over 180 countries, Runna was selected as one of three finalists for Apple's App of the Year in 2024.

-To learn more about the company and follow along on this amazing journey check out the latest by following us on Instagram, Reddit and LinkedIn or try out Runna with xCODE for 2 weeks of running coaching free today!
+To learn more about the company and follow along on this amazing journey check out the latest by following us on Instagram, Reddit and LinkedIn.

 Media Contact: